soulwax/CipherModule/README.md

 - argument 0: encryption method
 - argument 1...x: message to encrypt with said method

+Remove provided default maven argument, add no arguments for execution and you will be prompted to give the args during execution.

 Supported encryption methods: SHA-256, SHA-1, MD5

 Key Generator Method: DES